stella-vujic/ca2dataScripts_stella/README.md

 singularity build ubuntuBIS.sif ../biswebSing.recipe
 ```

-Now that your environmeent is set up, you're ready to run the pipeline.

 ## Running the pipeline
+Now that your environment is set up, you're ready to run the pipeline!
+The steps outlined in greater detail below are as follows:

-### Input data (tif files and smr files)
+1. Correctly format your raw data files and directories
+2. Separate the two wavelengths and convert them to NIfTI files, then verify the data was split successfully
+3. Preprocess the images

+### Formatting raw input data
 First the data should be in a BIDs like format (but not quite), for now the scripts enclosed only support the following directory structure:

 ```